By Genomelink

 Logan Browning

-Logan Laurice Browning (June 9, 1989) is an American actress known for her roles in popular series and films.
-She starred in Netflix's "Dear White People" and VH1's "Hit the Floor."
-Browning's diverse background and talent have made her a rising star in the entertainment industry.
+Logan Laurice Browning (born Jun 9, 1989) is an American actress known for her roles in popular TV series and films.
+She gained recognition for her portrayal of Samantha White in the Netflix series "Dear White People" and as Sasha in "Bratz: The Movie."
+Browning's career also includes playing Brianna Brown in "Meet the Browns" and Jelena Howard in VH1's "Hit the Floor."
+With a background in ballet and cheerleading, Browning's acting skills have earned her a place in various entertainment projects, showcasing her versatility and talent.

 Carl Hamilton Browning